rodrickmascarenhas/california-real-estate/README.md

 -	The best model can predict data for our testing set with a mean accuracy score of 65%
 -	We can achieve a better score with Polynomial Features than PCA, therefore, the target variable could be defined into a polynomial function with predictive variables to a degree of 2.

-Final Model Prediction on Out-of-Sample dataset
+Final model prediction on Out-of-Sample dataset

 Our model can predict data for out-of-sample dataset with a mean accuracy score of 79%.